FACTBOX-Obama's second-term Cabinet takes shape

 Obama has faced criticism for his choices, in part because

-but also because he has so far named four white men to a Cabinet
+because he has so far named four white men to a Cabinet once

 NOMINATIONS